ePages-de/epages-docs/_posts/2015-10-20-jenkins-followup.md

 ## Immutability

-To get a truly immutable server, there are two things left: Once again, the handling of job metadata, which needs to be persisted, and the Jenkins Web UI, which still allows changing the configuration, although these cahnges will be overwritten with the next run of Ansible.
+To get a truly immutable server, there are two things left: Once again, the handling of job metadata, which needs to be persisted, and the Jenkins Web UI, which still allows changing the configuration, although these changes will be overwritten with the next run of Ansible.

 The job metadata problem is easily solved using a standard Docker feature: volumes.
 We are intentionally not mounting the whole `jenkins_home` folder as a persistent volume, but only the reallly important subfolders `jobs` and `nodes`, which contain the actual metadata.